 Talja Blokland, Robert Vief und Daniela Krüger untersuchen die Frage, wie sich durch die politischen Maßnahmen zur Kontaktbeschränkung die Art und Weise verändert hat, in der sich die Berliner*innen Unterstützung für ihre Herausforderungen im Alltag gesucht haben.
 Auf Grundlage der Ergebnisse einer repräsentativen Umfrage, die 2019 und 2020 in vier Berliner Nachbarschaften durchgeführt wurde, wird gezeigt, dass die Mehrheit der Befragten vor dem Lockdown face-to-face miteinander kommunizierte, um ihre größten persönlichen Herausforderungen anzusprechen.
 Diese Begegnungen fanden außerhalb der eigenen Wohnung statt.
 Unter den Corona-Auflagen wurde der digitale Austausch wichtiger – doch erstaunlicherweise blieben wir deshalb nicht zu Hause.

 The Corona crisis will change our conditions of observation.
 The clarification of sociological positioning for observation and interpretation requires a heuristic of subjectivity.
-Two main figures are shaping this heuristic: the suffering body and the virtual body, connected as well as elaborated through dense internet practices.
-On the basis of this heuristic the alteration of […]
+Two main figures are shaping this heuristic: […]